dne33/ObsidianVault/ENEL301/Law/Working in Industry.md

 - Generally locked to your individual account
 	- If you left the business tomorrow, would someone else be able to access everything they need?
 #### Calls
-- Good for a quick conversations and answers, relationship buidling
+- Good for a quick conversations and answers, relationship building
 - Good for a heads up before a before a challenging formal communications
 - Not suitable for formal comms
 - Generally not recorded.
 Not suitable if you need to reference content discussed in the future